mila-iqia/blocks/docs/bricks_overview.rst

 As such, bricks can have *children*.
-Parent bricks are able to configure their children, to e.g. make sure their configurations are compatible, or have sensible defaults for a particular usecase.
+Parent bricks are able to configure their children, to e.g. make sure their configurations are compatible, or have sensible defaults for a particular use case.

     >>> from blocks.bricks import MLP, Sigmoid
     >>> mlp = MLP(activations=[Sigmoid(name='sigmoid_0'),